reselbob/fatjenkins/README.md

 ## Usage

-Once you get Fat Jenkins up and running as a Docker container, go to instructions found [here](create-pipeline.md) to learn howt to create a Jenkins Pipeline job.
+Once you get Fat Jenkins up and running as a Docker container, go to instructions found [here](create-pipeline.md) to learn how to create a Jenkins Pipeline job.